Vitriol1744/PhoenixOS/README.md

 Github Repository - https://github.com/limine-bootloader/limine.git

 ## TODO:
+- [ ] Use cmake or setup some other way to build it on other operating systems than Linux.
+- [ ] Write some Simple unit test framework.
 - [ ] Set up GDT.
 - [ ] Load an IDT so that exceptions and interrupts can be handled.
 - [ ] Write a physical memory allocator, a good starting point is a bitmap allocator.